ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 <img src="..\data\project_selec.png">

 You can see that this SNP seems to be strongly differentiated between the High Arctic population and the others.
-In this coding,  black signifies the 00 homozygote, red signifies the 01 heterozygote, and green signifies the 11 homozygote.
+In this coding,  black signifies the (minor,minor) homozygote, red signifies the (minor,major) heterozygote, and green signifies the (major,major) homozygote.
 The distribution of genotypes within the areas seems broadly consistent with Hardy-Weinberg equilibrium.

 We can then further investigate the details of this SNP using the NCBI genome browser.
 To do this, use a web browser to navigate to NCBI, and then navigate to the dog genome (CanFam3.1), then search for the SNP position for the appropriate chromosome.